saulcheeseman/Lenovo-G50-80-OpenCore/README.md

 9. It may take a while to boot depending on what USB you have, just wait.
 10. If the installer appears, then you're in the right place.
 Go to disk utility and Wipe the Disk as APFS.
 (WARNING: THIS WILL WIPE DATA ON THE SELECTED DRIVE.
 BE EXTRA CAREFUL)
 11. Exit the disk utility and install macOS as instructed.
 12. The computer will reboot 2~3 times.
-This is very normal and just select 'preboot' on every bootloader menu.
+This is very normal and just let it do it do it's thing unless user interaction is required.
 13. If it was successful, the mac setup screen will appear.
 14. Finish Setup.
 15. Go back into Terminal and mount the SSD/HDD EFI and your USB'S EFI